frejs/fre/README.md

 }
 ```

-If it use a function, It can return a cleanup and exectes when removed.
+If it use a function, It can return a cleanup and executes when removed.

 ```js
 function App() {